adeeb897/autonomous-agent/work_log.md

 ### Notes
 - Developed a social impact plan based on current major social issues in 2023.
 - Next steps include developing partnerships and launching awareness campaigns.
+- Dockerfile tested successfully for safety and isolation.